 5. Responsive customer service

-Getting a website designed and developed as a process.
-It should be collaborative.
+Getting a website designed and developed is a collaborative process.
 And during this process, you need to be confident in the company or team doing the work.
 Poor or infrequent communication is a bad sign.
-Make sure those doing the work are responsive and take on board any feedback and changes you want to make.
+Ensure those doing the work are responsive and take on board any feedback and changes you want to make.

 Developers that have certificates to demonstrate the skills they have are a valuable asset.
-Certification and accreditation are advantageous for companies that don’t have the in-house talent to deliver more complex projects.
-Certificates from industry giants, such as Google, Adobe, Rackspace, and Amazon Web Services are worth looking out for and asking about.
+Certification and accreditation are advantageous for companies with the in-house talent to deliver more complex projects.
+Certificates from industry giants like Google, Adobe, Rackspace, and Amazon Web Services are worth looking for and asking about.

 7. Positive reviews

-As with any purchase, make sure you are working with professionals with positive reviews and testimonials from customers.
+As with any purchase, make sure you work with professionals with positive reviews and customer testimonials.
 Ask to see them if they’re not forthcoming, or ask for a couple of clients you can email for a reference.
 Don’t hesitate to email previous clients and ask about the project delivery, quality, issues.
 You may check top web design companies on Clutch.co, Glassdoor, G2 for their reviews.

-Designers, developers, and agencies should keep to agreed timescales.
-In most cases, a project is quoted for the overall work, not how many hours a team works on a website.
+Service providers should keep to agreed timescales.
+Usually, the agency quotes a project for the overall work, not how many hours a team works on a website.
 Otherwise, you risk projects taking longer than expected, resulting in higher costs.

-When getting a website built, go into knowing whether you are looking for a custom-coded or template website.
-Knowing this should guide you in the direction as to whether you require a website designer or developer or a team that can do both.
+When getting a website built, know whether you are looking for a custom-coded or template website.
+Knowing this should guide you in whether you require a website designer or developer or a team that can do both.
 Please make sure they’re aware of industry trends, have a portfolio and client testimonials, charge a reasonable price, and are capable of delivering when they say they will.